Sending Now Playing metadata to our platform

-Our platform supports various ways to receive live "Now Playing" song information from the play-out system.
+Our platform supports various ways to receive live "Now Playing" song information for a stream.

 Most radio play-out systems support automatically sending this information, but publishers can also use their own scripts to update this information.